aciamiaj/Report-Card/README.md

 The Report Card Application is not subject to any license as it is a code snippet provided for reference and educational purposes.

 Author
-This code snippet is provided as an example by Jaimaica.
+This code snippet is provided as an example by Jaimaica Daisy Eugenio.
 Feel free to reach out if you have any questions or inquiries related to this code.